 The Consolidated Entity's financial instruments consist of deposits with banks and trade receivables incurred in the normal course of operations.
-The Consolidated Entity has entered into a US dollar and NZ dollar forward contracts to assist in minimising the foreign exchange fluctuations.

 The senior executives of the Consolidated Entity meet regularly to analyse foreign currency and interest rate exposure to determine if the current treasury policy is appropriate in the current economic climate.